 Review Anti-discrimination laws and Ensure Equal Employment Opportunity

 Review all anti-discrimination laws to make sure your business is treating everyone fairly.
 You will want to check these laws every time you hire someone new so that you can be aware of what’s happening and prevent any problems that may occur.

 Some businesses are required to report data to the EEO Commission.
 If that is the case then you will want to make sure you get the demographic information from your employees.

-Now that you've decided to hire an employee, here are some important form and employee statuses information you should be aware of.
-These will affect things such as taxes, benefits and more!
+Now that you've decided to hire an employee, here are some important forms and employee status information you should be aware of.
+These will affect things such as taxes, benefits, and more!

 Form I-9, officially the Employment Eligibility Verification, is a United States Citizenship and Immigration Services form.
 It is used to help employers verify the identity and legal authorization to work of the employees they hire.Companies should keep a copy of I-9 and supporting documents on file to protect themselves from hefty fines.
 Not having a properly completed I-9 form can result in fines of $110 to $1100 per I-9, so it’s important to make sure I-9’s are being completed accurately and on time for every new employee.